 For midsized pedal setups, this power brick should give you everything you need, and at a mid range cost, it’s a good deal too.

 It’s still a newcomer on the scene, but the Accel should work great as a Voodoo Lab alternative.

 Okay, you like the idea of a power supply, but you don’t have much of a budget.
 Or, maybe you’re looking for a makeshift solution, even if just for now.

 Most customer reviews for the Joyo are at least decent, though reportedly it can be a bit noisy.
-Let’s face it – you’re not going to get the best of the best for just $50, but they’re not lying when they say it’s a power supply.
+Let’s face it – you’re not going to get the best of the best considering the price, but they’re not lying when they say it’s a power supply.

 If you like being different, the M238 might just be the brick for you.
-This sleek, white unit’s cost is about average at $150, it offers 10 fully isolated outputs, and they’ve kept the noise to a minimum.
+This sleek, white unit’s cost is about average, it offers 10 fully isolated outputs, and they’ve kept the noise to a minimum.
 The voltage output can also be set anywhere between 6V and 15V.